Aebestach/WeatherDrivenSolarPanel/README.md

 ## Compatibility
 - RSS-Reborn needs ballisticfox to update his Kopernicus
-- Incompatible with Kerbalism
-- Compatible with JNSQ, KSRSS, Kcalbeloh System, RO (for RO, replaces the original solar module of RO)
+- Compatible with JNSQ, KSRSS, Kcalbeloh System, RO (for RO, replaces the original solar module of RO), Kerbalism

 ## Others
 Since the v5.0 update, the wear feature has been introduced.
 Once the wear reaches 100%, the solar panel will be damaged and cannot be repaired.
-1. The solar panel will increase wear over time.
+- The solar panel will increase wear over time.
+(This feature is not enabled in the Stock+Kerbalism environment and is disabled by default.)
-2. The solar panel will increase wear due to weather.
+- The solar panel will increase wear due to weather.

 **Note: This process is irreversible.** If you do not need these two new features, you can turn them off in`WeatherDrivenSolarPanel/Config/GlobalConfig.cfg`.